pedroalejandropt/aws-net-tools/README.md

-# AWS Utils for .NET DynamoDB Tool
+# AWS Utils for .NET
 ## Overview

 This is a .NET tool designed to simplify interactions with AWS.
 At the moment this tool offer a solution to interact with DynamoDB.